-Faculty teaching in the Administration of Justice (BR, DB, FE, GA, HN, NK, SH, WB), Biobehavioral Health (NK, GA), Biology (HBG, YK), Business – Accounting (HN, SL, WB), Corporate Communication (HN, SL, WB, WS), Health Policy Administration (HBG, MA), Information Sciences and Technology (DB, NK), Project and Supply Chain Management (BR, FE, GA, NK, SH), and Rehabilitation Health Services (HN, WB) shared programs.
+Faculty teaching in the Administration of Justice (BR, DB, FE, GA, HN, NK, SH, WB), Biobehavioral Health (NK, GA), Biology (HBG, YK), Business – Accounting (HN, SL, WB), Corporate Communication (HN, SL, WB, WS), General Engineering (AB, BR, GV), Health Policy Administration (HBG, MA), Information Sciences and Technology (DB, NK), Project and Supply Chain Management (BR, FE, GA, NK, SH), and Rehabilitation Health Services (HN, WB) shared programs.

 - Description: This session focused on creating engaging, meaningful instruction and classroom activities for geographically dispersed video-conferencing courses.
 Best practices, approaches to engage students, and instructional strategies of conducting demonstrations, debate, polling, and using case studies were introduced.

-- Description: This session focused on creating engaging, meaningful instruction with a focus on student participation in real-time web-conferencing class sessions.
+- Description: This session focused on creating engaging, meaningful instruction with a focus on student participation in real-time desktop video-conferencing (formerly web-conferencing) class sessions.
 Best practices, approaches to engage students, and instructional strategies of polling, whiteboard activities, chat discussions, and student break-out rooms were introduced.

 - Location: Online

 - Description: This session introduced the concepts, key elements, and benefits of incorporating scenario-based simulations and games into the course curriculum.
 Having students learn through interactive content and social components enrich student understanding and guide students through hands-on experiences.
 A spectrum of very simple interactive elements up through complex simulations and gamification were covered.
 A framework of how to build these interactions around a set of learning objectives, guide students in the right direction without directly telling them as they experience feedback, and provides a way to engage students in complex learning objectives was explored.